org-metaeffekt/metaeffekt-documentation/README.md

 # metaeffekt-documentation
-Repository for aggregating an dispatching documentation around metaeffekt tools, plugins and more.
+Repository for aggregating and dispatching documentation around metaeffekt tools, plugins and more.